gnardinigh/HearthstoneDeckBuilder/README.md

 with mashape and enter your API key into the seeds file in the response object.
 If you need to push your clone to gibhut for any reason **remember to delete your key beforehand**

+Since our seeding algorithm uses HTTP response types to clean off card data we don't want, seeding may take a while depending on your internet connection.
+If you want to track seeding progress, I added some console logs to print out the current card set your cleaning.
+If you want more detailed tracking you can alter the card_sets iterator in line 25 of the seeds.rb file to print any milestone you'd like.

 ### Installing

 Fork and clone